 Once you've selected the slab(s) for your kitchen design, we will need to schedule a site visit to template your new countertops.
 This will ensure that we have all the measurements we need to fabricate your stone exactly right.
 Once your materials are fabricated, we can coordinate with you to schedule the installation of your beautiful new stone.

 We understand that you have options when it comes to who you trust with your kitchen design and materials.
-At CT Stone, we pride ourselves in providing our clients with the greatest selection of quality stone products and accessories across the United States.
+At Connecticut Stone, we pride ourselves in providing our clients with the greatest selection of quality stone products and accessories across the United States.
 Meanwhile, with more than 70 years of experience, our knowledgeable and friendly team is always here to help you through every step of your project.
 We want you to love every square inch of your new kitchen!

 Because we can fabricate and install, we can assist you through every step of the process.